Tips For Helping Families With Special Needs

 In Virginia and many other states, if the SBP exceeds $2,022 per month, then all supported living assistance, job coaching, respite care and other services provided under Medicaid “waiver” programs are lost.

 An example is a person who has lived in a group home for 18 years and attended a day program for people with disabilities.
 His only income was SSI, and those benefits paid by Medicaid–the group home and the day program.
 Then his father, a retired Navy officer, died.
 The adult son began to receive SBP in the amount of $2,030 per month.
 This SBP made him ineligible for Medicaid.
 The private pay for the programs was $8,600 per month–and the SBP could not cover that.
-He lost his group home placement as well as his day
+He lost his group home placement as well as his day program.

 The law has changed recently, now allowing the SBP to be paid to a Special Needs Trust.

 The laws involving a retirement plan payable for the benefit of a Special Needs Trust beneficiary are very complex.
-Both the Special Needs Trust and the Beneficiary Designation form must be properly drafted by an attorney who understands the workings between retirement plans and trusts.
+Both the Special Needs Trust and the Beneficiary Designation form must be properly drafted by an attorney who understands the workings of retirement plans and trusts.

 Should you have any questions or comments, please feel free to contact me.